space150/spaceBase/scss/README.md

 ## Compilation

 All partials are imported into the `_manifest.scss`.
 This is also where you can choose to import either Normalize (default) or CSS Reset.
-When you add new partials to your project, add them to this import list. `_manifest.scss` is then imported into the two main stylesheets, `application.scss` and `application-ie.scss`
+When you add new partials to your project, add them to this import list. `_manifest.scss` is then imported into the two main stylesheets, `application.scss` and `application-ie.scss`.
+Set up your Sass compilation to generate these in the `stylesheets/` directory.

 ### Legacy IE Support

-All partials are compiled into two CSS files in the main `stylesheets/` directory, `application.css` and `application-ie.css`.
+After compilation you will have two stylesheets, `application.css` and `application-ie.css`.
 These should be loaded into the site via conditional comments.

 Example:
 ~~~html